dywang0323/CHOICE/Metagenome/README.md

 # Metagenome
-The process including preprocess, assemly, annotation, binning and statistic analysis
+The metagenomics analysis was carried our by reference-based and assembly-based strategies.
 ### 1. Preprocessing the dataset

  #### 1).
 Tools/commands